How many private renters are there in Croydon?

 House with four or more bedrooms: £1,825

-No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Croydon is different depending on where you live in the borough
+Not really.
+The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
+The monthly LHA in Croydon is different depending on where you live in the borough.
+The rates increased on 1 April 2024 and the current rates are:

 Inner South East London (e.g. Upper Norwood, Crystal Palace)